In this second article, I will talk about the equation we can use to build a brighter future and about "What technology promised us."

 So, go for broke, I'd say!
 Humanity First!

-I'll talk about specific, direct-to-human, methods of improving ourselves.
+I may talk about specific, direct-to-human, methods of improving ourselves.

-A highlight of a few:
+A highlight of a few things I think about: